csolink/csolink-model/docs/update_date.md

 # Slot: update_date

-date on which an entity was updated.
+date on which an entity was migrated.
 This can be applied to nodes or edges

 URI: [csolink:update_date](https://w3id.org/csolink/vocab/update_date)